 \section{Abstract}

-The prototype of TDC board has been developed for the new high granular time-of-flight neutron detector (HGND).
+The prototype of a TDC board has been developed for the new high granular time-of-flight neutron detector (HGND).
 The board is based on the standard LVDS 4x asynchronous oversampling using the xc7k160 FPGA with a 100~ps bin width.
-The HGND is being developed for the BM@N (Baryonic Matter at Nuclotron) experiment to identify neutrons and to measure their energies in heavy-ion collisions at ion beam energies up to 4~AGeV.
-The HGND consists of about 2000 scintillation detectors (cells) with size $40~\times~40~\times~25~mm^3$ and light readout with EQR15 11-6060D-S photodetector.
-To measure the time resolution of the scintillation cells the two channels FPGA TDC board prototype with two scintillation cells were tested with electron beam of "Pakhra" syncrotron in LPI institute (Moscow, Russia).
-The measured cell time resolution is 146 ps which is in a good agreement with 142~ps time resolution measured with 12-bit~@~5~GS/s CAEN DT5742 digitizer.
-For the full HGND the TDC readout board with 3 such FPGAs will read 250 channels.
-In total eight such TDC boards will be used for full HGND at the BM@N experiment.
+The HGND is being developed for the BM@N (Baryonic Matter at Nuclotron) experiment to identify neutrons and to measure their energies in heavy-ion collisions at ion beam energies up to 4~A~GeV.
+The HGND consists of about 2000 scintillator detectors (cells) with a size of $40~\times~40~\times~25~mm^3$ and light readout with EQR15 11-6060D-S photodetectors.
+To measure the time resolution of the scintillator cells, the two-channel FPGA TDC board prototype with two scintillator cells was tested with an electron beam of “Pakhra” synchrotron at the LPI institute (Moscow, Russia).
+The measured cell time resolution is 146 ps, which is in a good agreement with the 142~ps time resolution measured with a 12-bit~@~5~GS/s CAEN DT5742 digitizer.
+For the full HGND, the TDC readout board with three such FPGAs will read 250 channels.
+In total, eight such TDC boards will be used for the full HGND at the BM@N experiment.

 \begin{textblock*}{\textwidth}(2.5cm,26cm) \begin{flushleft} \rule{7cm}{0.4pt} \\ * Corresponding author.
 Email: finogeev@inr.ru \end{flushleft} \end{textblock*}